Teenage Mutant Ninja Turtles: Mutants Unleashed: Fresh Meat DLC

-While helping Leatherhead search for fashion materials at the junkyard, the turtles discover many Mewbies had taken refuge there, including Scumbug, who had broken up with Splinter when she was exposed to the pheromone herself before eventually defeating and purifying her, allowing her and Splinter to reconcile.
+While helping Leatherhead search for fashion materials at the junkyard, the turtles discover many Mewbies had taken refuge there, including Scumbug, who had broken up with Splinter when she was exposed to the pheromone herself before eventually defeating and purifying her.
+Once that was done, she and Splinter reconcile.
+Everyone then attends Leatherhead's fashion show.

+Development

 Marketing and release

 Outright games announced the game in September 2023 for unspecified consoles and Windows.
 In March 2024, the game title was revealed, as was its developer, Aheartfulofgames.
 Teenage Mutant Ninja Turtles: Mutants Unleashed was released for the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Windows on October 18, 2024.
 It was available in two special editions: the Deluxe Edition, which in addition to the game includes an exclusive steelbook, pin badges, keychains, and an artbook; and the Collector's Edition, which includes everything in the Deluxe Edition as well as a season pass, statue, poster, LED sign, mouse mat, notebook, pen, stickers, and collector's box.
 In December 2024, a downloadable content (DLC) expansion subtitled Fresh Meat was released and featured a new storyline as well as missions.

 Reception

-Teenage Mutant Ninja Turtles: Mutants Unleashed received "mixed or average" reviews, according to review aggregator Metacritic.
+Teenage Mutant Ninja Turtles: Mutants Unleashed received "mixed or average" reviews, according to review aggregator website Metacritic.
 In Japan, four critics from Famitsu gave the game a total score of 25 out of 40.

 Luke Reily of IGN gave the game a 5 out of 10 rating.
 He commended the visuals and the voice acting, but was ultimately disappointed by the experience for its reused levels, frequent and lengthy loading screens, lack of exploration capabilities, poor camera controls, shallow combat, and slim enemy selection.
-He wrote: "It’s not ninja crap, but the T.U.R.T.L.E. power is limited".
+He wrote: "It's not ninja crap, but the T.U.R.T.L.E. power is limited".

 Jim Norman of Nintendo Life also gave the game a 5 out of 10 rating, highlighting the side content, storyline, voice acting, in addition to the length and content as positives.
 Similar to Reily though, he was overall indifferent to the game for its reused levels, frequent and lengthy loading screens, frame rate drops as well as constant crashes, poor camera controls, and lack of visual flair as compared to Mutant Mayhem.

 Neal Ronaghan of Nintendo World Report awarded the game a 6 out of 10 rating.
 They praised the writing and storyline, fusion of beat 'em up and RPG gameplay, and its ability to capture the essence of the Mutant Mayhem film.
 Criticism was directed towards the shallow combat, limited multiplayer, and technical issues on the Switch.
-They wrote: "TMNT Mutants Unleashed has some really good ideas that don’t coalesce into a great game".
+They wrote: "TMNT Mutants Unleashed has some really good ideas that don't coalesce into a great game".